jkentjnr/grunt-force-developer/README.md

 * reset = Deletes the 'package' directory and clears any files hashes.
 Ensures the next 'package' action will package all project files.
 * package = Copies all supported new & modified project files into the standard salesforce package structure.
 * deploy = Deploys the code to salesforce using nforce (Currently not working -- [grunt-ant-sfdc](https://github.com/kevinohara80/grunt-ant-sfdc] as an alternative).
+* commit = Updates the the files hashes cache, ensuring the next deploy call will only package changed, undeployed project files.

 #### options.environment
 Type: `String`